 To make your site easier to use and get people to convert, here are a few suggestions:

-- Put links to other pages on your website within your copy, but use them sparingly (about 2-3 per page) and only if where make sense.
+- Put links to other pages on your website within your copy, but use them sparingly (about 3-5 per page) and only where they make sense.

 - Create a navigation with terms that are easy to understand.
 Do visitors know what “rejuvenation dentistry” is, or would “cosmetic dentistry” be more straightforward?